Look at these 1964 Alaska Earthquake Pictures. Images of destruction in Anchorage from the powerful 9.2 quake.

 Scenes of destruction like this were everywhere.

-Still under construction at the time of the quake, only the elevator shaft remained in the Four Seasons building seen above.
+The Four Seasons building was still under construction at the time of the quake.
+Only the elevator shaft remained.

-These color pictures by Diane S. Smith of the destruction in and around Anchorage, caused by the Good Friday earthquake, are a look we don't often see.
+Diane S. Smith's color pictures of the destruction caused by the Good Friday earthquake in and around Anchorage are a look we don't often see.

-Homes shoved from their foundations, businesses destroyed, lives forever changed.
+Homes were pushed from their foundations, businesses were destroyed, and lives were forever changed.

 As amazing as it seems, the Book Cache, seen in the photo above, was quickly able to reopen, and become a gathering place for locals.

-Houses and yards left shattered, a dark reminder of the quake.
+The shattered remains of houses and yards serve as a stark reminder of the quake.

 For some, they could never go back home.